The Perfect Sourdough Calzone | Easy and Delicious

 Preheat your oven to 450 degrees F.

-Roll out each dough ball into a circle measuring approximately 10 inches in diameter.
+Roll dough ball into a circle measuring approximately 10 inches in diameter.

-Add sauce, cheese, and any other toppings you prefer on one side of the circle of dough.
+Add sauce, cheese, and any other favorite pizza toppings you prefer on one side of the circle of dough.

-Fold the other side of dough over the toppings and pinch the seams closed.
+Fold the other side of dough over the toppings and pinch the seams closed in a half circle shape.
 You can take a fork to crimp them tightly.

-Bake on a baking sheet for 20-25 minutes or until golden brown.
+Bake on a parchment paper lined baking sheet for 20-25 minutes or until golden brown.

 Sourdough Calzone